What Kind of Business Health Insurance Do You Need?

 Health Maintenance Organization (HMO)

-It requires the employees to choose a primary care doctor for all their health concerns.
+An HMO plan offers lower out-of-pocket expenses for the employee and broader coverage for preventative services than other options.
+The employees must choose a primary care doctor for all their health concerns.
 When needed, the PCP can refer the member to a specialist.
-The member must have a referral first to get coverage from the HMO plan.
+The member must first have a referral to get coverage from the HMO plan.

-Employees usually have a copayment, but they may not need to pay a deductible before the policy kicks in.
-They have no coverage for going outside their network, except in cases of emergencies.
+Employees usually have a copayment but may not need to pay a deductible before the policy kicks in.
+They have no coverage for going outside their network except in emergencies.
+HMOs are a great option for paying a lower premium for health benefit plans.
+The trade-off is the employee must stick to a network to get coverage.

 Point-of-Service (POS)

+A point-of-service plan has the features of both an HMO and a PPO.
+Like HMOs, employees must select a PCP to refer them to a specialist.
 The primary care doctor must be in the network of a POS plan.
 However, the plan does not limit them to a list of providers.
+Members can choose out-of-network healthcare providers, like in PPO, but they may have to pay more.

-They are also likely to get a lower coverage for non-network provider services.
+They are also likely to get lower coverage for non-network provider services.
 Employees must pay for the service first and file a claim for the POS plan to pay them back.

 Exclusive Provider Organization (EPO)

 In an EPO plan, employees do not need to select a PCP or get a referral to see specialists.
 Still, they have to stick to in-network specialists.
+Members usually have a co-pay, while deductibles depend on the insurance plan.
+They rarely have to deal with paperwork.

 EPO business health insurance plans offer even lower premiums than a PPO.
 The network is restrictive, but the advantage is that members do not have to coordinate through a PCP.